 - grabbing a spouse by her shoulders during an argument and preventing her from leaving a room.

 - a police officer arresting and detaining a suspect without a warrant and with no legal authority.

 Criminal defense lawyers draw upon several defense strategies to contest false imprisonment charges.
 Some of these include showing:

-- Legal authority to restrain
+- you had the legal authority to restrain the alleged victim,

 Our California criminal defense attorneys will highlight the following in this article: